AdobeDocs/commerce-operations.en/help/_includes/templated/reference/cli/commerce.md

 ### `--no-clone-parent`

-Do not clone the parent branch&apos;s data
+Do not clone the parent branch's data

 -  Default: `false`
 -  Does not accept a value